If you are facing separation or divorce, we are here for you.

 We will guide you through the practical and legal considerations of the separation or divorce process, helping you reach a fair settlement.
 Contact us to chat with one of our lawyers.

-We have divorce lawyers across Dorset and Somerset.
-Our offices are based in Bridport, Dorchester, Sherborne, Taunton, Wellington and Yeovil.
+We have divorce lawyers across Devon, Dorset and Somerset.
+Our offices are based in Bridport, Exeter, Poundbury, Sherborne, Taunton, Wellington and Yeovil.
 However, we can help you no matter your location in England and can carry out your work by post, phone or email.

 There is only one ground for divorce, that is that the marriage has broken down irretrievably.
 Following the implementation of the Divorce, Dissolution and Separation Act 2020 on 6 April 2022, you no longer have to prove fault.